 Like to plan early?
 You can make reservations HERE

-"Familias en Transicion, The Changing Landscape of Families"The 2014 SVN Annual Conference will focus on how changes in family composition and structure have impacted our work in supervised visitation.
+Addressing the Unique Challenges of Families in Supervised VisitationThe 2015 SVN Annual Conference will feature plenary sessions and workshops that address how trauma, mental health, and substance abuse impact our work in supervised visitation.
 Workshops and plenary sessions will focus on how to best serve the unique needs of these families and offer innovative approaches to enhancing our services for all participants

 Plenary SpeakersChristina Meredith spent her childhood in Florida.
 However, unlike the sunny Florida weather, her youth was met with abuse and instability at home.
 Shortly after she finished 8th grade Christina and her seven brothers and sisters were placed in the care of family and friends to escape the abuse they had been exposed to.
 As a teen Christina excelled in athletics, but despite her high school achievements, she was continuing to suffer abuse at home and was eventually entered into the Florida Foster Care System.
 She remained in foster care until she was 18, when she aged out of the system.
 With no money or family support, Christina was homeless and living out of her car.

 During that time, she made her way across the U.S and settled in California hoping to start a career as a fitness model.
 While struggling to make her way in the industry, a friend pointed her in the direction of the Ms. California pageant.
 With the support of local businesses, friends and even other women competing, Christina entered the pageant.
 Much to her delight, she claimed the crown and her dream of helping young girls who have ben abused and are passing through the foster care system had a platform.